Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

 To search the 4294967295 possible arguments to `srand`, this will take approximately 12 hours.
 However, since PHP just calls the glibc `rand` function, we can reimplement the PHP code as C and speed things up.
 I have made two versions, one that calls the [glibc rand](https://github.com/Sjord/crack-ezchatter-token/blob/master/crackseed.c) and one that mimics the [Windows rand](https://github.com/Sjord/crack-ezchatter-token/blob/master/wincrackstate.c).
 It is basically the PHP code from `token.php`, a copy paste of some macro's from PHP's `ext/standard/rand.c`, and a loop to go through every possible seed.
 This will take about 10 minutes for the Windows version and a couple of hours for the Linux version.

+Once completed, you have the random number generator in the same state and you can keep generating the same tokens as on the server.
+By comparing your own generated tokens with the tokens the server returns you know which tokens have been handed out to other users, and you can start your attack.

 ## State cracking on Linux

 On Windows, cracking the argument to `srand` and cracking the state of the random number generator turn out to be the same thing, but on Linux they are different.
 The glibc `rand()` keeps a series of numbers, and determines the next state like this: